 For brands, this means a new opportunity to interact with your followers and boost engagement.
 For instance, Tommy Hilfiger included the emoji slider when the company announced its new campaign #TOMMYNOW in Milan (Italy) to see whether its target audience was excited about the launch:

 Notably, it’s you who chooses the emoji for your question, so it’s easy to customize your question and help your followers understand your tone and answer accordingly.
-For example, you can upload a photo/video of a new product and invite followers to share their thoughts about it with the emoji slider.
+For example, you can upload multiple photos/videos of a new product and invite followers to share their thoughts about it with the emoji slider.

 Learn how to build a relevant & engaged following.
 Create better content & leverage Instagram for your business.
 Free for Hopper HQ customers • Updated January 2021